Swatto86/WinRDP/C_PROGRAMMING_BOOK.md

 ## Parsing CSV Lines

-CSV parsing is trickier than it looks:
+CSV parsing is trickier than it looks, especially with our new 3-field format!

 ```c
 static BOOL parse_csv_line(wchar_t* line, Host* host)